How to Receive Money From Overseas Using The CommBank

 Here’s our simple guide on exactly how to receive money from overseas using the Commonwealth Bank of Australia.
-Before we get into the process of receiving currency with CommBank, here’s a quick overview, turnaround times and fees for requesting international money payments through the bank.
+We will look at the process of receiving currency with CommBank, how long it takes, how much it costs and all the information you need.

 - Provide the person who is sending you money with those details.
 They will need all of the following information:

 - Once you have provided them with all of these details, they can then use their bank or a dedicated currency provider to send you the money.

 You need to be a customer of CommBank to receive money through their services.
 You can apply for a CommBank account online or visit a local branch.